 Objective 2 To conduct performance monitoring activities that gauge the system's effectiveness at providing timely access to routine specialty mental health appointments.
 Goal 2 To ensure that all beneficiaries requesting a comprehensive assessment are offered an appointment within 10 business days.
 Responsible Partners Quality Services; Access Line team; SOC QICs; Performance Measurements Evaluation Methods/Tool(s) Mechanisms for monitoring services and activities include test calls, internal audit of contact logs, SSRS reports, and Medi-Cal key indicators.
-FY 2019/2020 Evaluation In progress Recommendations To be determined Goal 2.1 To ensure beneficiaries discharging from psychiatric hospitalization are given an outpatient appointment within 7 business days of discharge.
+FY 2020/2021 Evaluation In progress Recommendations To be determined Goal 2.1 To ensure beneficiaries discharging from psychiatric hospitalization are given an outpatient appointment within 7 business days of discharge.
 Responsible Partners SOC QICs; Performance Measurements; Hospital Rate Committee Evaluation Methods/Tool(s) Mechanisms for monitoring services and activities include hospitalization reports, Medi-Cal key indicators, and SSRS reports.
-FY 2019/2020 Evaluation In progress Recommendations To be determined Objective 2B To conduct performance monitoring activities that gauge the system's effectiveness at providing timely access to services for urgent conditions.
+FY 2020/2021 Evaluation In progress Recommendations To be determined Objective 2B To conduct performance monitoring activities that gauge the system's effectiveness at providing timely access to services for urgent conditions.

 Goal 2B To ensure that all requests for urgent mental health services are responded to within 48 hours for services that do not require an authorization and within 96 hours for services that do require an authorization.
 Responsible Partners SOC QICs; Performance Measurements Evaluation Methods/Tool(s) Mechanism for monitoring services and activities is the Medi-Cal key indicators and SSRS reports.
-FY 2019/2020 Evaluation In progress Recommendations To be determined Objective 2C To ensure that beneficiaries are provided with information on how to access specialty mental health services after business hours, including weekends and holidays.
+FY 2020/2021 Evaluation In progress Recommendations To be determined Objective 2C To ensure that beneficiaries are provided with information on how to access specialty mental health services after business hours, including weekends and holidays.
 Goal 2C To confirm that all MHP providers have after-hours telephone message systems that provides information in English and Threshold language(s) on how to access emergency and routine mental health services for BHRS.
 Responsible Partners Quality Services; SOC QICs Evaluation Methods/Tool(s) Mechanisms for monitoring services and activities include ongoing after-hours test calls and documentation of compliance to standards outlined in the After - Hours Policy and SSRS reports.
-FY 2019/2020 Evaluation In progress Recommendations To be determined Objective 2D To provide a Toll-Free Telephone Line that operates 24/7 and meets all required elements of the MHP contract.
+FY 2020/2021 Evaluation In progress Recommendations To be determined Objective 2D To provide a Toll-Free Telephone Line that operates 24/7 and meets all required elements of the MHP contract.
 Goal 2D To ensure that the 24/7 Telephone Line provides information, in beneficiary's language of choice, on how to access specialty mental health services, beneficiary resolution process and responds to urgent conditions.
 Responsible Partners Quality Services; Access Line Team; Ethnic Services Manager

 Evaluation Methods/Tool(s) Mechanisms for monitoring services and activities include monthly test calls made throughout various times of the day and night with test callers following a script and presenting a myriad of problems varying in complexity, scope and requiring a response.
 Call details are logged, and the success of test calls is determined by the callers' ability to be directed to the appropriate services.
-FY 2019/20120 Evaluation In progress Recommendations To be determined 3: MONITORING BE NEFICIARY SATISFACTION (Source: MHP) Conducts and evaluates findings from satisfaction surveys.
-Identifies areas of improvement as identified by beneficiary feedback and provides long term and short-term solution planning.
-Conducts and evaluates findings from grievances/appeals/State Fair Hearings.
-Objective 3 To conduct performance monitoring activities using mechanisms that assess beneficiary satisfaction with behavioral health services provided as an indicator of beneficiary and system outcomes.
+FY 2020/2021 Evaluation Recommendations In progress To be determined

+3: MONITORING BENEFICIARY SATISFACTION (Source: MHP)

+- Conducts and evaluates findings from satisfaction surveys. - Identifies areas of improvement as identified by beneficiary feedback and provides long term and short-term solution planning. - Conducts and evaluates findings from grievances/appeals/State Fair Hearings.